Low-ignition Landscapes

 Defensible space is divided into three zones

-Zone 2—From 30- to 100-feet (Pruned and Groomed)
+Zone 2 - Intermediate Zone, From 5- to 30-feet (Pruned and Groomed)